Something that I’ve become very passionate about lately is the importance of tracking your spending.

 My strategy is that I rarely use cash, I mainly use debit or credit for all of my purchases.
-Because I do that, I can easily download all of my expenses from my bank or credit card account, then copy and paste into the spending tracker tab of my budget.
+Because I do that, I can easily download all of my expenses from my bank or credit card account, then copy and paste them into the spending tracker tab of my budget.
 I then divide those expenses into fixed expenses and variable expenses, categorize them, then their totals for each month populate automatically.

 That’s it!
 It’s super easy, so not painful to do, and I honestly like doing it this way.
-I’ve tried a number of apps like Mint in the past, but eventually I realized that doing it manually worked best for me.
+I’ve tried a number of apps like Mint in the past, but eventually, I realized that doing it manually worked best for me.
 I’m not saying that using an app to track your spending is the wrong way to do it (there’s no wrong way to track your spending, as long as you get the data in one way or another), I’m just saying I’ve tried a few apps, and doing it manually turned out to be my preferred method of tracking my spending.

 Well, that’s it from me!
-I can’t believe I actually shared my spending on the blog, because after 6 years of blogging I’ve never revealed those numbers before.
-But, I hope that by sharing that info, it’ll help you get an idea of how other people spend their money and inspire you to track your spending too.
+I can’t believe I actually shared my spending on the blog because after 6 years of blogging I’ve never revealed those numbers before.
+But, I hope that sharing that info, it’ll help you get an idea of how other people spend their money and inspire you to track your spending too.